 The group’s hundreds of volunteers “save people on all sides of the conflict” in Syria, the official White Helmets website says.
 To date, they’ve saved over 78,000 lives in addition to providing public services like distributing safety information.

-The documentary’s cinematographer, Khaled Khatib (a White Helmet himself), also plans to attend the Oscars ceremony.
+The documentary’s cinematographer, Khaled Khateeb (a White Helmet himself), also plans to attend the Oscars ceremony.

 “It is so important that people see the film,” he said in a statement.
 “It is important that people understand that Syria has people who want the same things they want: peace, jobs, family, and to live without the fear of bombs.
 This is what I hope the film does.”

 The White Helmets is currently streaming on Netflix.
-Read Khatib’s full statement below.
+Read Khateeb’s full statement below.

 I was 16 when the revolution started.
 In the first few years of the uprising I saw a lot of foreign photojournalists and TV crews come to document what was happening in my city of Aleppo.
 I watched them, dreaming that I could do that: tell the story of my city and my people.
 When I saw the work of the White Helmets, I knew that was the story of Syria I wanted to tell to the world.